This is the last article in the test automation series. This article summarizes the best practices and strategies for doing test automation.

 #2.
 An automation tool is important, but it is not the solution to everything

 We talked about tool selection.
 But selecting the right tool is just the beginning.
 Some managers have the misconception that if they select the right tool, they can easily automate anything.
 Beware, automation tools do not give you everything.
 They make the process easier.
 But you need skilled resources to complete the process.

 Often automation tools are buggy and they stuck in identifying complex objects on the application.
 The resources you hire, if they are skilled, come up with a workaround which takes the process forward.
 Otherwise, if you don’t hire good resources, Tool alone cannot guarantee successful automation.

 #3.
 Select the automation tool which is familiar to your resources

 If your resources are familiar with C# and your application to be tested is also developed in C#, then there is no point selecting the tool which does not offer C# to write scripts.

-Language learning is time taking process.
-Avoid this learning curve by buying a tool which offers minimal learning curve.
+Language learning is a time taking process.
+Avoid this learning curve by buying a tool which offers a minimal learning curve.